Posts

 Our Little Car Accident

 Late last week, Faith and I had a little accident in the Hyundai.
 We were going north on Washington, which is a very busy street especially around 5:00 p.m.
 I was trying to get to Avenue C and then make a left in order to get home but we only made it as far as Avenue B. We had just gotten done with Faith's physical therapy appointment and getting her hair cut.
 It was after five and I knew Michelle (respite care) was due to be at our home at 5:30.
 I was in a bit of a hurry and then I got distracted by a pedestrian who was trying to decide where to cross the street.
 I watched him for a bit then when I looked back in front of me all I saw were bright red brake lights.
-I hit the brakes but it was too late.
+I hit the brakes, but it was too late.
 CRASH!
-Right away I looked back at Faith and she had a look of surprise on her face.
-I asked her if she was OK and she said she was.
+Right away I looked back at Faith, and she had a look of surprise on her face.
+I asked her if she was OK, and she said she was.
 I was so thankful that instead of being buckled in a regular carseat, she was buckled into her adaptable carseat that offered her extra support.
-(We

-The weatherpeople have been threatening us for days and now as I write this post, there is white stuff swirling and twirling down from the sky.
+The weather people have been threatening us for days and now as I write this post, there is white stuff swirling and twirling down from the sky.
 I guess maybe we North Dakotans should have known that we were going to have an early winter, beings our summer was actually more like fall.
 But still...it is truly sad to see the green leaves falling off of the trees without even having a chance to turn color first.
-It is also truly sad that parents have had to dig out their kids's winter attire, including mittens and boots.
-I know it can be difficult getting kids all bundled up to go out in the 20 degree weather, as we are having now.
+It is also truly sad that parents have had to dig out their kids' winter attire, including mittens and boots.
+I know it can be difficult getting kids all bundled up to go out in the 20-degree weather, as we are having now.
 But for parents of kids in wheelchairs, it is not just difficult, it is a chore unto itself.
 Faith's new chair, while she sits in it so well, is truly a pain when it comes to her winter garb.
 She has these side lateral things that help her stay in an upright position.
-You can pop the laterals out which is great for getting her coat on but since she
+You can pop the laterals out which is great for getting her coat on but since she is

 Faith's Amazing Patience

 I was very proud of Faith yesterday.
 She was so patient as she was fitted for her new SMO's.
 SMO stands for Supra-Malleolar Orthosis and are actually a type of AFO (Ankle-Foot Orthosis).
 These types of orthotics are designed to help the child maintain a vertical heel and support the arches of the foot.
 They are necessary for her foot because with her hypertonia her feet get pulled at a different angle than what is normal for the foot.
 It's sort of like trying to re-train the muscles to go in the right direction.
 It took about an hour and a half for her to get fitted.
 The hardest part was keeping Faith relaxed so that her physical therapist (PT) could get the best fit for her foot.
 When Faith gets excited, her legs shoot up and out and her tone is so strong that it's hard to keep everything in place.
-Which is exactly what happened every time someone came into the room to say hi to her.
-Her PT started off by finding a plastic piece as close to the shape of Faith's foo
+This is exactly what happened every time someone came into the room to say hi to her.
+Her PT started off by finding a plastic piece as close to the shape of Faith's foot